A woman on a sofa with a laptop open viewing a cognitive map

 3. Assign Roles and Coordinate Logistics

 An observer can help you record, take notes and set up tech.
 If you plan to involve multiple team members, assign clear roles.
-The facilitator guides the interview, while the note-taker focuses on documenting the participant's words, their non-verbal cues and the placement of items on the map.
+The facilitator is the one who guides the interview, while the note-taker focuses on documenting the participant's words—as well as their non-verbal cues—and the placement of items on the map.

-Choose a room with ample space to help participants create the cognitive map.
-It's ideal to have a large table and a whiteboard.
-Limit the number of people in the room to the facilitator and participant.
-Observers and note-takers can participate remotely to avoid crowding the space.
+It’s important to choose a room with ample space to help participants create the cognitive map.
+Plus, it's ideal to have a large table and a whiteboard.
+Limit the number of people in the room to the facilitator and participant—while observers and note-takers can participate remotely so they won’t crowd the space.

 4. Involve Remote Observers

-If more than two team members participate, use a live stream for remote observation.
-This allows them to take notes alongside the in-room note-taker.
+If more than two team members participate, then it’s best to use a live stream for remote observation.
+That way, they can take notes alongside the in-room note-taker.
 One remote observer can handle logistics like they can welcome participants and prepare materials.

 5. Choose the Right Environment and Materials